viamrobotics/docs/docs/program/extend/modular-resources/examples/add-rplidar-module.md

 ![adding rplidar component](../../img/add-rplidar/add-rplidar-component-ui.png)

-Paste the following into the **Attributes** field of your new component according to your machine's architecture:
+Paste the following into the **Attributes** field of your new component according to your machine's architecture (none needed for Linux):

 {{< tabs name="Add Rplidar Configs">}}
 {{% tab name="MacOS x86_64" %}}